All Episodes

 He has been historic.

-We have all of these things, and yet over here, the Democrat campaign, this country's in worse shape than it's ever been in.
+And yet over here, the Democrat campaign, this country's in worst shape than it's ever been in.

-And somehow it's the fall of Wall Street.
+And somehow, it's the fall of Wall Street.

 Somehow, Obama failed to tame them.